-Is Your Favorite Player Getting Lucky?
+Is Your Favorite Player Overperforming?
 How to Spot Regression in Baseball

 It's two weeks into the season.
 Some guy on your fantasy roster is hitting .340 and you feel like a genius.
 Meanwhile, the second-round pick you agonized over is batting .210 and you're considering dropping him for a waiver wire flier.

 Stop.
 Before you do anything, you need to figure out what's real and what's noise.
-Because in a 162-game season, April is the best time to separate luck from skill β and the worst time to overreact.
+Because in a 162-game season, April is the best time to separate sustainable production from small-sample variance — and the worst time to overreact.

-This is about one of the most powerful concepts in baseball analytics: the idea that extreme performances β both good and bad β tend to come back to earth.
+This is about one of the most powerful concepts in baseball analytics: the idea that extreme results — both good and bad — tend to come back to earth.
 The numbers will catch up.
 They always do.
 The question is whether you can spot it before everyone else.

 BABIP: The First Red Flag

 Here's the thing: in a small sample, BABIP can go anywhere.
 A guy can run a .400 BABIP for three weeks because a bunch of grounders found holes, a few bloopers dropped in, and one hard lineout got deflected for a double.
 That's not skill.
-That's a coin landing on heads nine times in a row.
+That's small-sample variance.
 It happens, but it won't keep happening.

 When you see a hitter with a BABIP north of .370 or south of .230, your alarm should go off.
 That player is probably due for a correction.
 His batting average is either inflated or deflated, and the box score hasn't caught up to reality yet.